 People were relaxed and comfortable around staff.
 Staff were engaging and encouraging and provided a person centred approach.
 Staff spoke proudly about the progress and self-development people made whilst living at the home.
-Staff praised people and showed interest and encouragement about their passions, activities and achievements.
+We saw that staff praised people throughout their daily activities and ensured that people were able to make choices about what they did.

 Staff understood the need to respect people's confidentiality and understood they should not discuss issues in public or disclose information to people who did not need to know.
 Any information that needed to be passed on about people was recorded in confidential documents or discussed at staff handovers which were conducted in private.
 Staff respected people's privacy and worked with people to ensure their needs were met in the way they preferred.
-Staff confirmed that they knocked on people's bedroom's doors and waited until people responded before entering.
+Staff knocked on people's bedroom's doors and waited until people responded before entering.